David Brown (Canadian football)

-David Brown (born July 11, 1994) is a Canadian former football offensive lineman and coach who is the assistant offensive line coach for the Montreal Alouettes of the Canadian Football League (CFL).
+David Brown (born July 11, 1994) is a Canadian football coach and former offensive lineman who is currently the offensive line coach for the Montreal Alouettes of the Canadian Football League (CFL).

 University career

 Brown played U Sports football for the Western Mustangs from 2014 to 2018.
 During the 53rd Vanier Cup, Brown tore his ACL but would finish the game helping the Mustangs to victory.
 He was a U Sports First Team All-Canadian in 2017 and 2018.

 Professional career

 Calgary Stampeders

 Brown was drafted in the fourth round, 28th overall, by the Calgary Stampeders in the 2018 CFL draft and signed with the team on May 14, 2018.
 He attended training camp with the team in 2018 but did not participate in the preseason due to a previous injury.
 Brown was suspended and then released so that he could complete his final year of U Sports eligibility.
 He re-joined the Stampeders after the conclusion of the 2018 season as it was announced by the team on December 21, 2018.

 In the 2019 season, Brown began the year on the practice roster, but dressed in his first professional game on July 18, 2019, against the Toronto Argonauts.
 He was active for seven regular season games in 2019.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 As a pending free agent, Brown was released on January 13, 2021.